 You shouldn’t do this yourself, but hire a licensed plumber to quickly locate any overflow tube, fill valve, or waste pipe issues.
 They possess the expertise and know how to work with the latest gadgets to replace faulty components in the toilet tank, like the flush valve or rubber flapper.
 If you are in Perth, contact our expert plumbers at Woolf Plumbing & Gas.

 Whenever you find that the flushing mechanism isn’t working smoothly or the tank water is filling slowly, don’t hesitate to get help.
-Most seemingly small issues turn big when neglected for too long.
+Most seemingly minor issues turn big when neglected for too long.

 Want to learn more about your toilet system?
 Look at our guide to repairing your toilet flange DIY and save yourself time and money!